Visit the WWT landing page for an overview of what WorldWide Telescope is and why you might want to use it.

 After a thorough search, in 2016 it was announced that the WWT project would be taken on by the non-profit American Astronomical Society (AAS), the major organization of professional astronomers in North America.
 The mission of the AAS is to “Enhance and share humanity’s scientific understanding of the universe,” making the two a natural pairing.

-While the Society manages certin core assets and sponsors targeted development of the newly-rebranded “AAS WorldWide Telescope,” openness to all comers is a core value of the project, and the WWT governance model aspires to embody that value.
+While NumFOCUS helps the project manage certain core assets, openness to all comers is a core value, and the WWT governance model aspires to embody that value.
 If you’d like to get involved in the WWT community, connect with us and introduce yourself!

 See the Acknowledgments page for grants that have supported the WWT project.